AaronOpfer/capsuleer.app/README.md

 # capsuleer.app

 This is/was the source code for [capsuleer.app](https://capsuleer.app), an application for managing EVE Online characters.
-It's primarily written in Python (heavy asyncio usage), and the front-end is React/Typescript with webpack.
+It's primarily written in Python (heavy asyncio usage), and the front-end is React/Typescript built with Vite.

 # How well is capsuleer.app maintained?